logo

 Alabama State University

-Students interested in rehabilitation counseling careers can complete an undergraduate or graduate degree at Alabama State University (ASU), a historically black institution in Montgomery.
-The Bachelor of Science in Rehabilitation Services (BSRS) with a concentration in Addiction Studies is comprised of 120 credits including 57 credits in rehabilitation and addiction studies.
+Students interested in rehabilitation counseling careers can complete an undergraduate or graduate degree at Alabama State University (ASU), a Historically Black institution in Montgomery.
+The Bachelor of Science in Rehabilitation Services (BSRS) with a Concentration in Addiction Studies is comprised of 120 credits including 26 credits in rehabilitation and addiction studies.
 The BSRS prepares students to work in entry-level rehabilitation counseling careers with clients with a range of behavioral, cognitive, and developmental disabilities.
-Students in other undergraduate programs can complete an 18-credit minor in Rehabilitation Services with a concentration in Addiction Studies.
-The CACREP-accredited Master of Science in Rehabilitation Counseling (MRC) requires 51 credits and offers more in-depth study of disability, case management, and rehabilitation counseling techniques.
-ASU also offers CACREP-accredited Master of Science (MS) degrees in Clinical Mental Health Counseling and School Counseling that meet state requirements for the Licensed Professional Counselor (LPC) license and school counseling credential, respectively.
+Students in other undergraduate programs can complete an 18-credit Minor in Rehabilitation Services with a Concentration in Addiction Studies.
+The CACREP-accredited Master of Science in Rehabilitation Counseling (MRC) requires 60 credits and offers a more in-depth study of disability, case management, and rehabilitation counseling techniques.
+ASU also offers a Master of Science (MS) in Clinical Mental Health Counseling and a Master of Education (M.Ed.) in School Counseling that are CACREP-accredited and meet state requirements for the Licensed Professional Counselor (LPC) license and school counseling credential, respectively.
+Educational Specialist (EdS) degrees are also offered in both of these areas.
+The graduate programs are offered in face-to-face, online, and hybrid formats.

 Auburn University

 Auburn University is home to numerous counseling programs at the undergraduate and graduate levels.
-Undergraduate students can complete a 120-credit Bachelor of Science (BS) in Rehabilitation Studies, which introduces students to the skills needed to counsel clients with disabilities, or combine a 15-credit Minor in Counseling with another undergraduate major.
+Undergraduate students can complete a 120-credit Bachelor of Science (BS) in Rehabilitation and Disability Studies, which introduces students to the skills needed to counsel clients with disabilities or combine a 15-credit Minor in Counseling with another undergraduate major.
 At the graduate level, Auburn offers CACREP-accredited online and on-campus programs.
-The 60-credit M.Ed. in School Counseling prepares students to work as certified school counselors in Alabama.
-The Clinical Mental Health Counseling and Clinical Rehabilitation Counseling degrees are both comprised of 60-64 credits and are offered as a Master of Science (MS) or a Master of Education (M.Ed.).
+The 60-credit Master of Education (M.Ed.) in School Counseling prepares students to work as certified school counselors in Alabama.
+M.Ed.s are also offered in Clinical Mental Health Counseling and Clinical Rehabilitation Counseling, which are both comprised of 60 to 64 credits.
 The MS programs require students to complete a research thesis.
 Graduates in the Clinical Mental Health Counseling program will fulfill the state educational requirements for the Licensed Professional Counselor (LPC) license.
 An on-campus CACREP-accredited Doctor of Philosophy (PhD) in Counselor Education is also available.

 Traditional Graduate Programs